-- 81. With regard to cybersecurity governance, it may be appropriate for supervisory practices to encourage or reflect the following: - a.
-The insurer's Board should be ultimately responsible for setting strategy and ensuring that cyber risk is effectively managed.
-The Board should endorse the insurer's cybersecurity framework and set the insurer's tolerance for cyber risk. - b.
+81. With regard to cybersecurity governance, it may be appropriate for supervisory practices to encourage or reflect the following in a risk-based and proportionate manner:

+- a.
+The insurer's Board in conjunction with Senior management should be ultimately responsible for setting strategy and should require Senior management to ensure that cyber risk is effectively managed.
+The Board should oversee the insurer's cybersecurity framework and the insurer's tolerance for cyber risk. - b.
 Further, the Board should be regularly apprised of the insurer's cyber risk profile to ensure that it remains consistent with the insurer's risk tolerance as well as the insurer's overall business objectives.
-As part of this responsibility, the Board should consider whether changes to the insurer's products, services, policies or practices, and the threat landscape materially affect its cyber risk profile. - c.
-Senior management should closely oversee the insurer's implementation of its cybersecurity framework, and the policies procedures, and controls that support the framework. - d.
-An insurer's Board and senior management should cultivate awareness of and commitment to cybersecurity.
-The Board and senior management should include members with skills appropriate to their oversight and management roles with respect to the risks posed by cyber threats.
-In addition, the Board and senior management should
+Senior management, in consultation with the Board as appropriate, should consider whether changes to the insurer's products, services, policies or practices, and the threat landscape materially affect its cyber risk profile. - c.
+Senior management should closely manage the insurer's implementation of its cybersecurity framework, and the policies procedures, and controls that support the framework.
+(C/I 2.3.1) - d.
+An insurer's Board and Senior management should cultivate awareness of and commitment to cybersecurity.
+The Board and Senior management should include members with skills appropriate to their oversight and management roles with respect to the risks posed by cyber threats.
+In addition, the Board and Senior management should promote a culture that recognizes that staff at all levels have important responsibilities in ensuring the insurer's cybersecurity and lead by example.
+(C/I 2.3.2, 2.3.3) - e.
+Insurers should have in place information security policies, procedures and processes including definitions of roles and responsibilities across the organization.
+These policies, procedures and processes should include oversight of third party service providers, as well as cyber risk management processes and determination of priorities, constraints, assumptions, and risk tolerance level. - f.
+In particular, each insurer should designate a senior executive to be responsible and accountable overall for the cybersecurity framework within the organization.
+This role should have sufficient authority, independence, resources, and access to the Board.
+The senior executive performing this role should possess the requisite expertise and knowledge to competently plan and execute the cybersecurity initiatives at a management level.
+(C/I 2.3.4) - g.
+Insurers should implement assessment programmes to help the Board and Senior management evaluate and measure the adequacy and effectiveness of the insurer's cybersecurity framework including, where appropriate and in line with the proportionality principle, through independent compliance programme and audit carried out by qualified individuals to assess the cybersecurity framework and measure implementation.
+(C/I 2.2.7)

-52 ICP 8.2.3 and footnote 11.
+58 ICP 8.2.3 and footnote 11.